 For the Lower Deck:

-Revitalize or replace the furniture(details coming soon!)
+Revitalize or replace the furniture(it’s so awesome!)

 - Replace the hanging plants